pecknigel/learning-resources/for-educators.md

 # Educator Portal

 We are all educators.
 At least of ourselves.
-Engaging with that can seriously upgrade your learning processes.
+Engaging with that can seriously upgrade your learning.

 This area of the site is all about the approach that we take to learning and teaching.